-Former saw mill area now plays host to restaurants, shops, concerts and trails
+Former saw mill area now plays host to restaurants, shops, concerts and trails.

 Nowhere epitomizes Bend’s transformation from a sleepy lumber town to a world-class travel destination like the Old Mill District.

-Once home to two of the largest sawmill operations on the plant, the Old Mill District now boasts more than 55 restaurants and shops nestled alongside the Deschutes River.
+Once home to two of the largest sawmill operations on the planet, the Old Mill District now boasts more than 55 restaurants and shops nestled alongside the Deschutes River.
 Paved running and bike paths hug both sides of the river – the trails are part of the larger Deschutes River Trail network – making the area popular with both visitors and locals alike.